 If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed “legal action” in this section), we will comply with that legal action.
 Or, in our discretion, we may freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
 In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
 Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your account.
 The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.

 Your account number can also be used to electronically remove money from your account.
-If you provide your account number in response to a telephone solicitation for the purpose of making a transfer (to purchase a service or merchandise, for example), payment can be made from your account even though you did not contact us directly and order the payment.
+Payment can be made from your account even though you did not contact us directly and order the payment.

 You must also take precaution in safeguarding your blank checks.
 Notify us at once if you believe your checks have been lost or stolen.
 As between you and us, if you are negligent in safeguarding your checks, you must bear the loss entirely yourself or share the loss with us (we may have to share some of the loss if we failed to use ordinary care and if we substantially contributed to the loss).